Меню:

 Conclusion

-I think, that this article provides enough information to you to start use Maven together with Clojure.
-If you have Clojure-only project, and you don't plan to use all power of Maven, then may be you need to look to the Leiningen — this is tool, that was created to build projects, written only in Clojure.
-Another interesting project is Polyglot Maven, the main goal of it is creation of special DSL (Domain Specificl Languages) in different languages (Clojure, Scala, Groovy) for description of Maven's configurations (for Clojure this language is almost same as language implemented in Leiningen).
+I think, that this article provides enough information for you to start use Maven together with Clojure.
+If you have Clojure-only project, and you don't plan to use all power of Maven, then may be you can look to the Leiningen — this tool was created to build projects, written mostly in Clojure.
+Another interesting project is Polyglot Maven, the main goal of it is creation of special DSL (Domain Specificl Language) using different languages (Clojure, Scala, Groovy) for description of Maven's configurations (for Clojure this language is almost the same as language implemented in Leiningen).

-Other examples of use Maven with Clojure you can find in different projects: Incanter (as example of project, consisting from several modules), labrepl and clojure-maven-example.
-More information about Clojure and Maven you can also find in following bog posts:
+Other examples of using Maven with Clojure you can find in different projects: Incanter (as example of project, consisting from several modules), labrepl and clojure-maven-example.
+More information on Clojure and Maven you can also find in following blog posts:

 blog comments powered by Disqus